Al-Qaeda: Allegations of Qatari support

-Another Qatari citizen, Kalifa Mohammed Turki Subayi, was sanctioned by the US Treasury on June 5, 2008, for his activities as a "Gulf-based Al-Qaeda financier".
+Another Qatari citizen, Kalifa Mohammed Turki Subayi, was sanctioned by the US Treasury on June 5, 2008, for his activities as a "Gulf-based al-Qaeda financier".
 Subayi's name was added to the UN Security Council's Sanctions List in 2008 on charges of providing financial and material support to al-Qaeda senior leadership.
 Subayi allegedly moved al-Qaeda recruits to South Asia-based training camps.
-He also financially supported Khalid Sheikh Mohammed, a Pakistani national and senior al-Qaeda officer who is believed to be the mastermind behind the September 11 attack according to the 9/11 Commission Report.
+He also financially supported Khalid Sheikh Mohammed, a Pakistani national and senior al-Qaeda officer who is believed to be the mastermind behind the September 11 attacks according to the 9/11 Commission Report.

 Qataris provided support to al-Qaeda through the country's largest NGO, the Qatar Charity.
-Al-Qaeda defector al-Fadl, who was a former member of Qatar Charity, testified in court that Abdullah Mohammed Yusef, who served as Qatar Charity's director, was affiliated to al-Qaeda and simultaneously to the National Islamic Front, a political group that gave al-Qaeda leader Osama Bin Laden harbor in Sudan in the early 1990s.
+Al-Qaeda defector Al-Fadl, who was a former member of Qatar Charity, testified in court that Abdullah Mohammed Yusef, who served as Qatar Charity's director, was affiliated to al-Qaeda and simultaneously to the National Islamic Front, a political group that gave bin Laden harbor in Sudan in the early 1990s.

-It was alleged that in 1993 Osama bin Laden was using Middle East based Sunni charities to channel financial support to al-Qaeda operatives overseas.
-The same documents also report Bin Laden's complaint that the failed assassination attempt of Egyptian President Hosni Mubarak had compromised the ability of al-Qaeda to exploit charities to support its operatives to the extent it was capable of before 1995.
+It was alleged that in 1993 bin Laden was using Middle Eastern Sunni charities to channel financial support to al-Qaeda operatives overseas.
+The same documents also report bin Laden's complaint that the failed assassination attempt of Egyptian President Hosni Mubarak had compromised the ability of al-Qaeda to exploit charities to support its operatives to the extent it was capable of before 1995.

-Qatar financed al-Qaeda's enterprises through al-Qaeda's former affiliate in Syria, Jabhat al-Nusra.
+Qatar financed al-Qaeda's enterprises through al-Qaeda's former affiliate in Syria, Jabhat Al-Nusra.
 The funding was primarily channeled through kidnapping for ransom.
-The Consortium Against Terrorist Finance (CATF) reported that the Gulf country has funded al-Nusra since 2013.
-In 2017, Asharq Al-Awsat estimated that Qatar had disbursed $25 million in support of al-Nusra through kidnapping for ransom.
-In addition, Qatar has launched fundraising campaigns on behalf of al-Nusra.
+The Consortium Against Terrorist Finance (CATF) reported that the Gulf country has funded Al-Nusra since 2013.
+In 2017, Asharq Al-Awsat estimated that Qatar had disbursed $25 million in support of Al-Nusra through kidnapping for ransom.
+In addition, Qatar has launched fundraising campaigns on behalf of Al-Nusra.
 Al-Nusra acknowledged a Qatar-sponsored campaign "as one of the preferred conduits for donations intended for the group".